BREIMER606/Programaci-n-Cient-fica/Laboratorio_3/Docs/index.md

 # LABORATORIO_3 – Project Documentation

-This document summarizes the main steps of the analysis and the most relevant results produced by the pipeline.
+This document summarizes the main steps of the analysis and the most relevant results produced by the pipeline, and points to additional material where the algorithmic complexity and workflow are discussed in more detail.

 ---

 ## 1. Objective

 The goal of this lab is to design a reusable Python pipeline to process multisensor data (UWB, IMU, pose, barometer) and classify each time sample into three motion states based only on accelerometer measurements: **repose**, **transition**, and **motion**.
-The code is organized following common recommendations for scientific Python projects, with separate modules for preprocessing, visualization, and analysis.[web:547]
+The code is organized following common recommendations for scientific Python projects, with separate modules for preprocessing, visualization, and analysis.

 ---